What is Fermentation & How does fermentation work?

 How does Fermentation work?

 Microbes can stay by using carbohydrates like glucose for energy and fuel.
 When needed for this energy for the body, organic chemicals ATP Adenosine Tri Phosphate can deliver this energy to every part of a cell.
 For generating ATP, our body cells and microbes use respiration, an aerobic process that requires oxygen.
-It begins with glycolysis, and in this process, glucose is altered into pyruvic acid, which takes place in aerobic respiration.
+It begins with glycolysis, and in this process, glucose is altered into pyruvic acid, where takes place in aerobic respiration.

 Fermentation is anaerobic respiration without needing enough oxygen to occur in this process.
 Unlike respiration, Fermentation constructs various organic molecules like lactic acid that produce ATP.

-Emerging in environmental circumstances, microbes and cells can change this different mode of energy production.
+Emerged in environmental circumstances, microbes and cells can change this different mode of energy production.

 Stages of Fermentation: Fermentation can have several stages depending on Fermentation.
 They are-